michaelsiddall/react-gallery-new/README.md

 ![mockup two](wireframes/second-mockup.png)

 ## STRETCH GOALS

+## Git Branching

+For each `feature` of your application, make a branch, work on the branch, and then merge it into master with `git merge --no-ff`.
+Feel free to work on the features in any order you like.
+You should be making branches for whatever feature you are working on.

 **Do not start on stretch goals until ALL of base mode is complete.
 Some of these will require additional research.**